rajanwalia4tech/Youtube-Video-Downloader/README.md

 Language used  :  Python
 library used   :  1. tkinter for GUI(Graphical User Interface)
-                  2. pytube library to download youtube videos
+                  2. youtube_dl library to download youtube videos

 Features   :  1.
 User can download either audio or video format
               2. Save in desired folder